 Children and young people

-Partnership with children and young people at the client level is supported by the .
+Partnership with children and young people at the client level is supported by the Best Interests Case Practice .
 The model acknowledges that partnership with children, their families and communities produces the best outcomes for children.
 In implementing this strategy, ways to build on the partnership approach in the model should be considered.